airctic/icevision/README.md

 **2- A Universal Adapter to different DL Libraries**

-* Mantisshrimp provides a universal adapter that allows you to hook up your dataset to the DL library of your choice (fastai, Pytorch Lightning and Pytorch), and train your model using a familiar API.
+* IceVision provides a universal adapter that allows you to hook up your dataset to the DL library of your choice (fastai, Pytorch Lightning and Pytorch), and train your model using a familiar API.
 * Our library allows you to choose one of the public implementations